FuriouZz/blog/content/posts/2024-01-02/index.md

 ## What will we talk about?

-Blogging of course!
+Blogging of course :memo:!

 More importantly we will talk about how to set up a blog and get it running locally.

 To get there, we are going to use:
   * [Deno](https://deno.land/) - a Javascript runtime easy to use and fast to set up